Aleuria Aurantia: The Ultimate Mushroom Guide

 Unlike many Ascomycetes, which fruit during the spring, Aleuria aurantia can be found from November through January, the peak of the California mushroom season.

-Other names: Orange Peel Fungus.
+Common names: Orange Peel Fungus.

 Ecology

 Traditionally labeled as saprobic but possibly mycorrhizal (Hobbie et al. 2001); usually growing in clusters on the ground, often in clayey soil or disturbed ground (road banks, trails, and so on); also appearing in urban habitats in landscaping and occasionally on woodchips; summer and fall, or overwinter in warm climates; widely distributed in North America; also known from Europe, South America, Asia, and Australasia.
-The illustrated and described collections are from California and Illinois.

 Fruiting Body